 The Israeli Employment Service operates as part of the International Labor Treaty, providing free placement services for workers and employers.
-The Employment Service comes under the supervision of the Ministry of Labor and Social Affairs and the Supreme Service Authority and assists close to half a million job seekers each year.
+The Employment Service comes under the supervision of the Ministry of Labor and Social Affairs, which assists close to half a million job seekers each year.

-The major plus from outsourcing recruitment in Israel is to streamline international expansion by opening potential new markets quickly and cost-effectively.
-Companies can focus on planning and developing their new venture.
+A major benefit of outsourcing recruitment in Israel is that it streamlines international expansion by opening potential new markets efficiently, speedily, and cost-effectively.
+Outsourcing allows companies to focus on planning and managing their new venture.

 Advantages for the parent company include: